Build a superior outbound sales strategy with HubSpot and Salesforce

 This paints a fuller picture.

-Outbound shouldn’t be about bottom-funnel conversions; it should aim to shape awareness, create demand, and accelerate deals.
+Outbound should not just be about bottom-funnel conversions; it should aim to shape awareness, create demand, and accelerate deals.

 The smartest teams today track both sales KPIs and marketing metrics to understand outbound’s real ROI.